The tripartite-circle crossing number of graphs with two small partition classes: Tools for counting the number of crossings

-A \emph{cyclic assignment} of \textsc{(a,b,c)} to \textsc{(m,n,p)} is one triple of the following set $\mathfrak t:= \{\textsc{(m,n,p)}, \textsc{(n,p,m)}, \textsc{(p,m,n)}\}$.
-Let the number of vertices on the circles \textsc{a, b}, and \textsc{c} be denoted by $a,~b$, and $c$, respectively.
+A \emph{cyclic assignment} of \textsc{(a,b,c)} to \textsc{(m,n,p)} is one triple of the set $\mathfrak t:= \{\textsc{(m,n,p)}, \textsc{(n,p,m)}, \textsc{(p,m,n)}\}$.
+Let the numbers of vertices on the circles \textsc{a, b}, and \textsc{c} be denoted by $a,~b$, and $c$, respectively.
 The following theorem counts the total number of crossings.

-\begin{theorem}[Theorem 2.4, \cite{tripartite_JGT}] The number of crossings in a simple tripartite-circle drawing of~ $K_{m,n,p}$ is given by
+\begin{theorem}[Theorem 7, \cite{tripartite_JGT}] The number of crossings in a simple tripartite-circle drawing of~ $K_{m,n,p}$ is given by

 \end{theorem}